 Apart from milk desserts, pastry and cakes are highly delicious too.
 Especially, I strongly recommend you to try quince dessert served with cream and wet cake at Murat Muhallebicisi.

 There are many other delicious desserts in Murat Muhallebici’s rich menu and they are fairly priced.
-While you visit Karakoy, the rising star of Istanbul in recent years, you are suggested to take a break at Istanbul’s one of the most famous dessert shops, Murat Muhallebicisi.
+While you visit Karakoy, the rising star of Istanbul in recent years, you are suggested to take a break at one of the best dessert shops in Istanbul, Murat Muhallebicisi.
 You won’t regret it at all.

 Inci Pastanesi is one of the oldest dessert shops in Istanbul.
 A few years ago, it had to be relocated from the building it served since the 1950s.
 However, its new location still reflects the quality and the great taste of its desserts.